jadecobra/python_tdd_exercises/source/data_structures/none.rst

   the test passes.

-* I add the last failing instance test with assertIsInstance_
+* I add the last failing instance test with :ref:`assertIsInstance<another way to test if something is an instance of a class>`

   .. code-block:: python
     :lineno-start: 61